muensmedia/testaufgabe/README.md

 - [ ] ✅ Erstelle einen Commit (siehe oben `Commit erstellen`)
 - [ ] 🔁 Klicke den Button `Sync changes` um Deine Änderungen auf GitHub hochzuladen.

 ## 7.)
-Wer hat gewonnen? 🏆
+Who's the Winner? 🏆
-Aktuell kann das Spiel noch keinen Gewinner ausgeben.
+Currently, the game is unable to display a winner.
-Es ist an Dir das zu ändern.
+Now it's your task, to do this.

 **To-do:**
-- [ ] In der Datei [app/app/App/Http/Controllers/GameController.php](app/app/App/Http/Controllers/GameController.php) in der Methode `whoHasWon()` - Zeile 104 fehlt noch die Logik.
+- [ ] Currently, the Method `whoHasWon()` in [app/app/App/Http/Controllers/GameController.php](app/app/App/Http/Controllers/GameController.php) at Line 104 has no Game logic.
-  - Bitte ergänze die fehlende Logik, wir haben Dir Hilfestellungen in Form von Kommentaren im Quelltext hinterlassen.
+  - Add the missing logic.
+We created some Hint's, to how you can achieve this, as Comments in the Code.
-- [ ] Teste deine Änderung in Swagger ausführlich
+- [ ] Test your changes with Swagger as detailed as possible.
-- [ ] ✅ Erstelle einen Commit (siehe oben `Commit erstellen`)
+- [ ] ✅ Create a Commit (see above `Create Commit`)
-- [ ] 🔁 Klicke den Button `Sync changes` um Deine Änderungen auf GitHub hochzuladen.
+- [ ] 🔁 Click on `Sync changes`, to upload your changes to GitHub.

-## Zusatzaufgaben
+## Additional tasks
-Dir hat das alles großen Spaß gemacht und Du willst noch mehr, kein Problem 😈!
+You had fun by solving this tiny tasks above and you want more? **Ok, no Problem 😈!**

 ### 8.)
 Methode someoneHasWon() verschönern ✨
 Die Method `someoneHasWon()` in der Datei [app/app/App/Http/Controllers/GameController.php](app/app/App/Http/Controllers/GameController.php) ist ziemlich hässlich.